bachelor-2014/report/v2/experiment_interaction.md

 more options.
 While we did not encounter such needs in our limited implementation it might be a desired feature at a later stage.

-The solution at this point allows for arbitrary user defined experiments, where a user can define a set of instructions that can make the robot do something.
-This does not however allow the user to get any feedback from the system, nor does it allow the user to define autonomous experiments.

 ##Sending events with experiment data
 \label{sec:autonomous_events}
 <!--Introduce problem-->